lubeskih/typing-relay-race/README.md

 2. The `server` package that hosts all logic related to a server.
 3. The `shared` package that hosts code that is shared between the two packages mentioned above.

 To start studying the code, for the client, you start at the `Client.java` file in the `client` package.
+The `Message Processor` you see in the Diagram, for the client, the file is `ClientProtocolHandler.java`.

 To start studying the code, for the server, you start at the `Server.java` file, in the `server` package.